lohithabhethalam/OlympicHistory-Mapreduce/README.md

 ## Link to datasource
 https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results
 ## The challange
 What makes it a big data problem?
-(Specifically describe your data source in terms of the Vs of Big Data.)
 - Volume: There is 5MB of data in this dataset and 271,000 records.
 120 years of Olympic data is available in this source.
 - Variety: This dataset is structured and it is in excel format.
 - Velocity: Data will be generated based on when the Olympic games were organized.